-Upon completing the equivalent of of two quarters of a graduate program, students may be selected on the basis of academic performance for the program leading to the degree Aeronautical Engineer.
+Upon completing the preparatory courses, students may be selected on the basis of academic performance for the program leading to the degree Aeronautical Engineer.
 Selection to this degree program shall be limited to those students who, in the opinion of the faculty, have the potential to conduct the required research.
 The degree Aeronautical Engineer requires a minimum of 72 credit hours of graduate courses, of which at least 48 credit hours shall be at the 4000 level.
-It also requires that not less than 64 credit hours shall be in the disciplines of engineering, physical science, or mathematics, and that this shall include a minimum of 36 hours of courses in the Department of Aeronautics and a minimum of 12 hours in other departments.
+It also requires that not less than 64 credit hours shall be in the disciplines of engineering, physical. science, or mathematics, and that this shall include a minimum of 36 hours of courses in the Department of Aeronautics and a minimum of 12 hours in other departments.
 An acceptable thesis is required for the degree.